 A public lecture series run by the University of Bath.
 It was formerly known as the General University Lecture Programme (GULP).

-Mini Minerva videos give a short overview of the content covered in the full lecture.
+Mini Minerva videos give a short overview and continue the discussion of topics covered in our full Minerva lectures.

 The Wonderful World of Plankton

 Full recordings of the lectures can be found on our Vimeo channel by following the link below.

 Listen to podcasts of the past Minerva lectures on Soundcloud.

 For regular updates on upcoming lectures join our mailing list below.